ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    }
    ```

-1. Last let us integrate the shipping estimates by adding the following snippet to your `Product` type in the `Stitching.graphql`.
+1. Last, let us integrate the shipping estimates by adding the following snippet to your `Product` type in the `Stitching.graphql`.

    ```graphql
    extend type Product {